Evaluation of the training objectives with surface electromyography: Data analysis

 for each segment $v = 1, \ldots, N_s$.
 The same procedure has to be repeated in the reversed order (starting from the last index).
 Next determine the fluctuation function being the $q^{th}$ statistical moment of the calculated variance.

-The above function needs to be calculated for all segment sizes $s=2^r$.
+The above function needs to be calculated for all segment sizes $s$.
 We have exploited several different orders of the fitted polynomials and end up with no statistical difference between the results.
 Here we will present the analysis with the quadratic fit.

 \item[(iv)] In the last step the determination of the scaling law of the fluctuation function (\ref{eq2}) is performed by means of the log--log plots of $F_q(s)$ versus segment sizes $s$ for all values of $q$.
 The function $F_q(s) \sim s^{h(q)}$ is naturally smaller for the smaller fluctuations, which results in the increasing function with the increasing segment size.
-From the calculated Hurst exponent $h(q)$ we are able to determine several quantifiers.
+From the $h(q)$ called generalized Hurst exponent we are able to determine several quantifies.
 Firstly, we work out the mass exponent using the formula

-Secondly we can obtain the singularity exponent $\alpha(q)$ by applying the Legendre transform.
-The last quantifier and the main result of the MFDFA method is the singularity spectrum, given by

-\end{itemize} The detailed information on how to read the singularity spectrum can be found in the literature \cite{MakRyn2011,Kantelhardt2008,MakFul2010}.
-Multifractality is an indication of the complex dynamics where the single exponent (like the fractal dimension) will not be enough to describe the phenomenon.
-In the case when the data exhibits not just one individual exponent the continuous spectrum of exponents should be taken into account.